layeredapps/oauth/readme.md

 Sessions created with OAuth do not expire until the user signs out or the session is expired in the user / administrator options.

+Accounts created with OAuth cannot `change username`, `change password`, or use `reset codes`.
+If they navigate to these routes the requests are intercepted by a server handler and redirected to a conversion form that can convert an OAuth account to username/password.

 ## Import this module

 Install the module with NPM: